 Digitalisation is a global mega-trend with profound implications for society and therefore energy use.
 Digital technologies have the potential to enable large energy savings in three ways: first by using digitalisation to optimise energy control, secondly by substituting information for material goods and services, and thirdly by enabling sharing of material goods.

 Although there is limited evidence for the achievement of energy savings in the past, digital technologies could lead to significant reductions in energy use.
-However, policy intervention is needed to capture these benefits.
+However, this is dependent on future energy saving benefits exceeding growth in demand due to information processing and communications, which is uncertain .
+In any event, policy intervention is needed to capture these benefits.

 The use of digital technologies and services to substitute for material goods and services is now widespread, for example e-healthcare, e-music, e-books, teleworking and video-conferencing.
 The main energy saving benefits are from the potential for reduced energy use in manufacturing and travel.
 In practice, the extent to which these are realised is complex and depends on how the new services are used and how they affect other activities .